jaeheonshim/projecteuler/README.md

-# projecteuler100
+# ProjectEuler100
-My repository for the #ProjectEuler100 challenge
+This is the git repository I am using to track my progress on the ProjecEuler100 project.
+Good luck to everyone participating in this challenge!